ICC Champions Trophy cricket on TV 2025: Channel, schedule and live stream

-The ICC Champions Trophy makes a comeback to the international cricket calendar for the first time in eight years this week.
+The ICC Champions Trophy is up for grabs for the first time in eight years with the final set to go ahead in Dubai this weekend

 The eight editions of the tournament to date were held on a biennial or quadrennial basis until 2017.
-Officials pulled the tournament to ensure the Cricket World Cup was the centrepiece ODI trophy.
+Officials pulled the tournament to ensure the Cricket World Cup was the centrepiece ODI trophy, but now it's back in business.

 RadioTimes.com brings you all the details about how to watch the ICC Champions Trophy 2025.